Merkel Cell Carcinoma Treatment Information

 - Supportive care specialists

 The acclaimed research team at Moffitt continues to learn more about Merkel cell carcinoma, and we take a bench-to-bedside approach to make the benefits of our laboratory breakthroughs available to our patients as quickly as possible.
 Moffitt is the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida, which is a testament to our dedicated research and consistent progress.
-As a result of these efforts, our survival rates consistently exceed the national average, and our patients experience an enhanced quality of life.

 For these reasons, Moffitt is redefining how Merkel cell carcinoma is diagnosed and treated.
 To learn more, call 1-888-663-3488 or request an appointment by completing a new patient registration form online.
 We do not require referrals.